 CINCINNATI (FOX19) - A Cincinnati FBI agent is accused in newly filed court records of violating the constitutional rights of a police officer, setting off a chain of events that ultimately cost the officer his job.

-The FBI agent, Matt DeBlauw, acted “improperly” to obtain then-Cincinnati Police Officer’s Jason Cotterman’s military medical records and then “improperly” turned them over to a police internal investigator, Michele Longworth, Cotterman alleged in an amended lawsuit Thursday.
+The FBI agent, Matt DeBlauw, acted “improperly” to obtain then-Cincinnati Police Officer’s Jason Cotterman’s military medical records and then “improperly” turned them over to a police internal investigator, Michele Longworth, Cotterman alleged in his request to file an amended lawsuit Thursday.

 Longworth, the suit contends, did not provide any documentation to the FBI to support her request for information and did not use a subpoena, a warrant or authorization from Cotterman.

-She then turned “the illicitly received records” over to the city and CPD, who “used them to trump up a reason to administratively discharge” Cotterman from the Cincinnati Police Department in 2016, according to the suit.
+She then turned “the illicitly received records” over to the city and CPD, who “used them to trump up a reason to administratively discharge” Cotterman from the Cincinnati Police Department in 2016, according to the court documents.

 "It’s extremely unusual that an FBI agent would think that it would be appropriate to use his power to dig up records and to feed them to somebody in the internal affairs of the Cincinnati Police Department just because they asked for them, said Cotterman’s lawyer, Robert Croskery, in an interview.